-- We welcome illustrations (photographs, drawings, maps, etc.) provided that they are free of copyrights and in high definition (at least 300 dpi – dots per inch).
-Photographs should be sent as a separate file in JPG or equivalent format (TIF, etc.) Authors should provide a caption for each document and specify to whom the illustrations should be credited.
+- We welcome illustrations (photographs, drawings, maps, etc.) provided that they are free of copyright and in high definition (at least 300 dpi – dots per inch).
+Photographs should be sent as a separate file in JPG or equivalent format (PNG, TIFF, etc.).
+Authors should provide a caption for each document and specify to whom the illustrations should be credited.

 - Movie stills.
-In the specific case of movie stills, the journal may be able to include them in the article, under the terms of “fair use.”
-Cf. http://c.ymcdn.com/sites/www.cmstudies.org/resource/resmgr/docs/fairusefilmstills.pdf Director name, production company and year of release should be provided.
+In the specific case of movie stills, the journal may be able to include them in the article under the terms of “fair use.”
+Cf. http://c.ymcdn.com/sites/www.cmstudies.org/resource/resmgr/docs/fairusefilmstills.pdf.
+The director’s name, production company and year of release should be provided.

 - Maps.
-Authors may submit their own maps, either hand-made or issued by cartography departments (if free of copyrights) along with articles.
-Maps should be vectorised PDF files.
+Authors may submit their own maps, either hand-made or issued by cartography departments (if free of copyright) along with articles.

 X. Chinese institutions